handshake-org/handshake-org.github.io/src/api-docs/source/includes/_wallet_rpc_auctions.md

 }
 ```

-While in the `TRANSFER` state, the owner can redeem to a `REVOKE` output.
+After sending a `TRANSFER` but before sending a `FINALIZE`, the original owner can `REVOKE`
+the name transfer.
 This renders the name's output forever unspendable, and puts the name back up for bidding.
-This is intended as an action of last resort to stop a theft in the case that the owner's key has been compromised.
-Use `sendcancel` to simply cancel a transfer.
+This is intended as an action of last resort in the case that the owner's key has been compromised, leading to a grief battle between an attacker and the owner.

 ### Params